panlukynek/DotWave.js/README.md

 </html>
 ```
 If You're putting your script tags at the top of Your HTML with the **defer** property,<br>
-make sure to also do the same to the script containing the DotWave tweaks, otherwise it won't work
+make sure to also do the same to the script containing the DotWave tweaks, otherwise it won't work.

 ### Configuration Options